• Features

 • Historia in your inbox

-Mercia: The Rise and Fall of a Kingdom by Annie Whitehead
+The Sins of the Father by Annie Whitehead

 Women of Power in Anglo-Saxon England by Annie Whitehead

-Many Anglo-Saxon kings are familiar. Æthelred the Unready is one, yet less is written of his wife, who was consort of two kings and championed one of her sons over the others, or his mother, who was an anointed queen and powerful regent, but was also accused of witchcraft and regicide.
-A royal abbess educated […]
+Many Anglo-Saxon kings are familiar. Æthelred the Unready is one; yet less is written of his wife, who was consort of two kings and championed one of her sons over the others, or of his mother, who was an anointed queen and powerful regent, but was also accused of witchcraft and regicide.
+A royal abbess […]

 Search